The Rural Virtual Infusion Program

 Challenges

-• Though CNP coverage will continue for the initial rural sites requesting the service, physician-level services will need a reimbursement model to continue, with a current consideration being given to a volume-based subscription fee.
+- Although CNP coverage was to continue for the initial rural sites requesting the service, physician-level services were anticipated to need a reimbursement model to continue, with consideration at that time given to a volume-based subscription fee.

-• At each rural site, administration/management teams will need to balance gains through virtual infusion services against the cost and requirements of the service.
+- At each rural site, administration/management teams needed to be able to balance gains through virtual infusion services against the cost and requirements of the service.

 Replication